 Because of porcelain’s very strong body, its applications are also very versatile.
 Most commercial buildings prefer to use porcelain tiles for its durability.
 Porcelain tiles are also used in outdoor areas as they can withstand many more damaging elements than ceramic tiles.
 Most porcelain tiles produced with outdoor use in mind have an R11 anti-slip rating.
 You should definitely look out for the R11 sign if you are looking for outdoor porcelain tiles.

 One type of porcelain tile that’s gaining momentum now is timber look porcelain tiles.
 They are usually produced in sizes between 900x150mm to 1200x200mm, which are only possible because of porcelain’s strong body.
 TFO now deals with more than 3 leading Italian tile manufacturers to source the world’s best timber look tiles produced with innovative technology and sensational design philosophies.
-While other tile retail stores are charging more than $100 per square metre for Chinese made timber look tiles, at TFO, you’ll find Italian top quality timber look tiles for less than $50 per square metre.
+While other tile retail stores are charging more than $70 per square metre for Chinese made timber look tiles, at TFO, you’ll find European top quality timber look tiles from $16 per square metre.

 So there is no time to hesitate.
 Visit TFO today or go to our online tile store now.